Little slaty flycatcher

 The little slaty flycatcher (Ficedula basilanica) is a species of bird in the family Muscicapidae.

 It is found on the islands of Mindanao, Leyte and Samar in the Philippines.

 Its natural habitat is tropical moist lowland forests.

 It is threatened by habitat loss.

 Description and taxonomy

-EBird describes the bird as "A small bird of tangled undergrowth in lowland and foothill forest.
-White below with pale orange legs.
-Male has dark gray upperparts and a short white stripe behind each eye.
-Upperparts are dark brown in female with no head stripes.
-Female similar to Chestnut-tailed Jungle Flycatcher, but has orange legs and a dark brown rather than chestnut tail.
-Song consists of short, varied whistled notes, often in a rising or falling series.
-Also gives single thin high downslurred whistles."

 They are sexually dimorphic in which males have the eponymous slaty-grey color with the females being light brown.
 Usually secretive and solitary remaining hidden in low and dense foliage.
 It is known to feed on insects but otherwise diet is largely unknown.